gabrieledamone/staircase/docs/Speed.rst

 trajectory = np.vstack((trajectory, new_marker))

-On the other hand, when the traveling path is not far enough to reach the target speed, the profile will simply become triangular.
+On the other hand, when the traveling path is not far enough , there isn’t enough time to accelerate, reach constant velocity and then decelerate.
+The profile will then simply become triangular.

 .. figure:: pictures/trapezium2.png
     :align: center
     :figclass: align-center

+In this case the profile is still useful becasue it decrease the speed of the motion as a whole.